-The sixth Climate Coaching Action Day takes place on 12th March, 2025
+The 7th Climate Coaching Action Day takes place on 5th March, 2026

-This initiative was launched in 2020 by Coaching at Work, but although we mark it, too, it was always intended to be an invitation for others to embrace, as have organisations, including the Climate Coaching Alliance (CCA), professional coaching and coaching psychology bodies, coach training organisations, including the Academy of Executive Coaching, Positivity Coaching, Centre for Coaching, National Academy of Coaching Psychology, International Academy for Professional Development & affiliated Centres.
+This initiative was launched in 2020 by Coaching at Work, but although we mark it, too, it was always intended to be an invitation for others to embrace, as have organisations, including the Climate Coaching Alliance (CCA), professional coaching and coaching psychology bodies, coach training organisations, including the International Society for Coaching Psychology, ISCP Faculty of Climate Change and Coaching Psychology, Academy of Executive Coaching, Positivity Coaching, Centre for Coaching, National Academy of Coaching Psychology, International Academy for Professional Development & affiliated Centres.

-Coaching at Work is holding a free half-day conference on 12th March 2025.
+Coaching at Work is holding a free half-day conference on 5th March 2026.
+See below for the full conference programme.
+To register click HERE.

 Join us on a journey to explore what it means for you to coach in these times